Skip to main content

 • “If you read the game description, it says 'low-spec friendly — designed to run smoothly on typical office PCs.'”

 • “Free game, I love it!
-I wish there were more mods we could do to the cars, but the performance of the game is amazing!”
+The performance of the game is amazing!”

-• “Lots of people complain about low performance or FPS issues.”
+• “Lots of people complain about low performance or FPS issues, but the game is optimized for low-spec systems.”

 • “Lots of people complain about low performance and FPS issues.”